Explore the East Coast

 The itinerary for your Packaged Tour was correct at the time of printing, but it is subject to change without notice.
 Your itinerary could change due to road or weather conditions, changes imposed by other tour operators or a range of other factors outside our control.
 You agree that we have no liability to you for changes to your itinerary.

-Prices were correct at the time and date of printing, however Leisure Time Tours reserves the right to amend the price subject to any changes in price imposed by other tour operators and carriers included in the itinerary or major fluctuation in the exchange rates, or increases in government or other levies.
+Prices were correct at the time and date of printing, however Leisure Time Travel reserves the right to amend the price subject to any changes in price imposed by other tour operators and carriers included in the itinerary or major fluctuation in the exchange rates, or increases in government or other levies.
 The final tour cost will be guaranteed not to change once the full and final payment has been received.
 Tour Price excludes drinks, telephone calls, travel insurance and items of a personal nature.
-Leisure Time Tours also reserves the right to cancel the tour due to low numbers and in this instance a full refund will be provided.
+Leisure Time Travel also reserves the right to cancel the tour due to low numbers and in this instance a full refund will be provided.

 *Guaranteed Twin Share Prices